-As described in section 2.3 (Business Impact Analysis) of this document, the steep decline in some revenues was offset by a significant influx of new federal CARES Act funding.
+As described in the Business Impact Assessment above, the steep decline in some revenues was offset by a significant influx of new federal CARES Act funding.
 MST's short-term financial recovery primarily relies upon the federal financial aid for the three-year period after the pandemic hit the US and California.